lucaspassini/lucaspassini/README.md

 ### Hi there, I'm Lucas 👋

-Enthusiast on learning and applying my knowledge on development technologies.
+Enthusiast in learning and applying my knowledge on development technologies.

 - 💻 Currently learning web and mobile development.
 - 📫 How to reach me: